espinosaemanuele/ansible_nagios4_server_plugins/README.md

   * Install from pip2 with `nagios_plugins_pip2_packages` var.
   * add apt packages with `nagios_plugins_apt_packages` var.

+To install wmic and wmiplus plugin and commands (Also supports Ubuntu 16.04+):

+    nagios_plugins_install_checkwmiplus: True

 Then add the commands to use it, edit `templates/commands/command_file.cfg`.

 Those will be copied automatically to right place.